anzelpwj/heb_python_class/session-04_basic_cli.md

 - Example: `$ cd Documents`
 - Lets you move around in directories.
   - The example here would move you into the Documents folder.
-- `..` is a acronym for "one directory up".
+- `..` is an abbreviation for "one directory up".
 - `.` means current directory.
 - `cd` and `cd ~` move you back home.
 - Mac/Linux: `/`, Windows `\`.